The School Day

 River House is lucky to be situated in beautiful South Goa and we make good use of our immediate surroundings, Goa and the rest of India to support our curriculum and provide students with an understanding of their host country and culture.

-On a regular basis children will explore the surrounding environment during the school day.
+On a regular basis, children explore the surrounding environment during the school day.
 This might involve going for a walk to Chapoli Dam, exploring the fields below the school, collecting samples of plants and rocks, doing a litter pick-up, washing puppies at the nearby animal shelter, shopping in Chaudi, going for a swim at the beach or doing some pond dipping in a stream next to the school.

 Events